csc-training/sscc-qc-basic/tutorial2/README.md

 * Why do the numbers differ?
 * Why do these number matter?
-* Are these number accurate?
+* Are these numbers accurate?
 * How to get more accurate information?
 * What else affects the performance?
 * Is Mahti the right place for these kinds of calculations?